 Model United Nations as a concept began soon after the formation of the real United Nations.
-Its aim was to teach young people about the United Nations by simulating its processes.
+It aims to teach young people about the United Nations by simulating its processes.
 It soon gained a wide following throughout the world and today approximately 60,000 high school and college students take part annually in local, regional or international MUN’s.
 We now have our very own Chiang Mai MUN.

 Participants assume roles as ambassadors at the UN (Security Council, General Assembly or its committees) for an assigned country.
 Students are not permitted to represent their country of citizenship or residence.
 Delegates negotiate to frame resolutions and debate them under rules based on the rules of debate in the real UN.
-Debates are chaired by students and all the officials are students.
+Students chair debates and all the officials are students.

 Ultimately students must be prepared to present their country’s viewpoint in formal debate and to be challenged by questions from the other delegates.
-Public speaking and debating skills are fostered by this process.
+This process fosters public speaking and debating skills.
 All delegates must be attentive and active in their listening and be poised to challenge opposing standpoints.
-This is a potentially stressful activity for young people but in meeting these challenges students develop self confidence and self esteem.
+This is a potentially stressful activity for young people but in meeting these challenges students develop self-confidence and self esteem.

 Each year there are two major Chiang Mai based Model United Nations conferences which Lanna students are fully involved in.